huzaifashaikh57/JusticeAssist/README.md

 # JusticeAssist

-JusticeAssist is an AI-powered platform that helps victims of cybercrime report incidents step-by-step, build legally admissible evidence, and generate structured reports for submission.
-It also provides awareness tools, guidance on cyber laws, and connects users with legal and technical support.
+JusticeAssist is a guided cybercrime reporting and evidence-building platform designed to make the reporting process simple, accessible, and legally valid.
+The platform provides:

+- A step-by-step guided complaint form
+- AI-powered evidence analysis
+- Report (PDF) generation
+- Awareness tools (blogs, videos, quizzes)
+- Guidance for victims of cybercrime

+JusticeAssist bridges the gap between technology and law to empower users in taking action against cybercrime.